Chia-Network/chialisp-web/docs/ref/clvm.md

 Therefore, the total amount of time required for a Raspberry Pi 4 to process a full block is 5.2 + 2.2 + 10.63 = 18.03 seconds.
 This is 10.095 seconds faster than the minimum time between blocks, and 33.92 seconds faster than the average.
 When considering other factors such as network latency and time required to fetch a full proof ([640 ms on a slow HDD](https://docs.chia.net/docs/03consensus/proof-of-space#farming)), this still allows plenty of leeway for a Raspberry Pi 4 to stay synced and collect farming rewards.

-## Maximum cost per block rationale
+## Minimum spec machine for syncing

+As a benchmark, we use the Raspberry Pi 4, Chia's minimum spec machine for farming.
 A Raspberry Pi 4 has four cores, so it can validate a pre-existing block in 18.03 / 4 = 4.5075 seconds, which is around 11.5 times the average real-time rate of 51.95 seconds.
 Even in the worst-case scenario where every transaction block is full, the Pi can sync faster than the chain is being created.

-### Calculating the maximum cost per block
+## Maximum cost per block

 Now that we've established that a Raspberry Pi 4 can, indeed, sync and farm, even when every transaction block is full, we'll calculate the maximum cost per block.